 - do not change clothes or eat or drink in food preparation areas

-- cover cuts or sores with a waterproof, bright (preferably blue) band-aid
+- cover cuts or sores with a waterproof, bright (preferably blue) band-aid and a glove.

 - inform visitors of personal hygiene rules

 - ensure personal hygiene rules are observed at all times while in a food preparation area.

 Staff should wash their hands frequently, including when they have been:

 - to the toilet

 - handling any food that might potentially contaminate other food products (including raw ingredients and allergens)

 - eating or drinking

 - smoking, licking fingers, biting nails, touching pimples or sores

 - coughing, sneezing, using a handkerchief or disposable tissue